 RSU vs ESOP Taxation - What are they?
 How are they taxed?

-It is quite common for an employer to grant different benefits to their employees to keep them motivated.
-Sometimes, these benefits can be in the form of company shares.
+It is quite common for an employer to grant different benefits to their employees to keep them motivated and to attract new talent in the organization.

 Employee Stock Option Plan (ESOP)

-An Employee Stock Option Plan (ESOP) is a company's way of rewarding its employees.
 If you are an employee with an ESOP, then you have the right to buy company shares on a future date at a predetermined price.

 So, an employer does not transfer the ESOP to the employee immediately after granting it.
 Instead, they transfer the shares to a trust.
 It remains with the trust for a certain time, called the vesting period.
 Once the vesting period is over on the vesting date, the employee can choose to exercise his/her right to buy the shares.